-The experience of Trustees has provided a diverse range of perspectives that has enabled robust decision-making.
-The Board has been particularly conscious, in difficult circumstances, of the inherent risk of placing undue influence upon school leadership.
+The experience of Trustees has provided a diverse range of perspectives that has enabled robust decisionmaking.
+The Board has been particularly aware of the inherent risk of placing undue influence upon school leadership following a difficult prior period for school leadership.
+Staff morale & commitment to vision & ethos have returned to high standards prevalent when the school achieved its Good status previously.
+Trustees are satisfied of the progress made within the timescales agreed to return an inspection review to a secure 'Good' status.